affonsoamendola/arcade-collection/README.md

 Right now the file structure looks as follows:

-Research:
-|
+Research

+* antique
-|-antique 		Old stuff that cant really be considered arcade
+    * Old stuff that cant really be considered arcade machines
-|                 machines
+* arcade
-|-arcade  		Photos, flyers, videos, scans, audio of arcade
+    * Photos, flyers, videos, scans, audio of arcade machines
-|				  machines
+* audio
-|-audio   		Unknown or non arcade audio
+    * Unknown or non arcade audio
+* console
-|-console 		Photos, flyers, videos, scans, audio of video-game
+    * Photos, flyers, videos, scans, audio of video-game consoles
-|                 consoles
+* data
-|-data    		Lists and Spreadsheets and random data about Arcade
-|                 machines or consoles
+    * Lists and Spreadsheets and random data about Arcade machines or consoles
+* docs
-|-docs	  		Old documents from weird places (like Atari)
+    * Old documents from weird places (like Atari)
+* magazines
-|-magazines 	Magazine Scans
+    * Magazine Scans
+* mame-art
-|-mame-art 		Random mame-related art (Mostly of MAME logos)
+    * Random mame-related art (Mostly of MAME logos)
+* non-specific
-|-non-specific 	Non-specific stuff
+    * Non-specific stuff
+* photos
-|-photos 		Photos of random stuff
+    * Photos of random stuff
+* pinball
-|-pinball		Photos, flyers, videos, scans audio of pinball
+    * Photos, flyers, videos, scans audio of pinball machines
-|                 machines
+* scans
-|-scans 		Scans for random stuff
+    * Scans for random stuff
+* unsorted
-|-unsorted 		Still Unsorted stuff.
+    * Still Unsorted stuff.
+* video
-|-video 		Viddeos of random stuff.
+    * Viddeos of random stuff.

 Yeah.
 AS YOU CAN SEE, it fucking sucks.